Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    This will create the base groups and folder for the Policy and Procedure solution.

+1. Locate the `default-{accelerator}.zip` configurations and rename it.

+   * For Pnp, the file will be named `default-pnp.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-policy-and-procedure-accelerator zip.
+   * For Claims, the file will be named `default-claims.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-claims-accelerator zip.

+   Obtain the `default-{accelerator}.zip` for your accelerator and rename the zip to `default.zip`.

 1. Import default configuration.
 There are two ways you can do this.

    OPTION 1 - use the config import tool (This may not be available on initial install):

       * In a browser navigate to `{Application Base URL}/ocms/admin/ConfigArchiver` and login to the application as the Alfresco Administrator.

-      * Use the *Import Config* function to import the `default.zip` provided with the installation.
+      * Use the *Import Config* function to import the `default.zip` from the last step.

    OPTION 2 - upload the configs via share: